The dedicated legal team of Caputo & Mariotti

 What Can Happen If You Don’t Choose A Workers’ Comp Attorney?

 Above all, choosing to forego hiring a qualified law firm can be a costly mistake.

 To clarify, your employer's insurance company isn't inclined to inform you of all your benefits that you're entitled to.
 In addition, the legal system is quite complex.
 So, by working with workers’ compensation lawyers in Scranton, PA, you give yourself the best chance to win damages from your employer.
 Similarly, even if you're confident your employer's at fault, it will mean nothing if you don’t have a qualified lawyer fighting on your behalf.

 There are so many obscure legal terms, procedures, and pitfalls that you must be aware of when submitting and pursuing a claim.
 By hiring the right workers' compensation lawyer, you bypass many of these headaches.
 A qualified lawyer will build your case and do everything possible to win your compensation.

-If you’ve been injured or have become ill at work, you may be overwhelmed with the legal process.
+If you’ve been injured or have become ill at work, you may be overwhelmed with medical bills to even worry about the paperwork.
 Leverage the expertise of our law office, and put yourself in the best position to win your case.
 Our team of workers' compensation lawyers in Scranton, PA prides itself on being open and honest with our clients to ensure you're aware of the process every step of the way.